-These systems can also help you cope with the increasing complexity and challenges of bringing new products to the fore in what is now an incredibly competitive global marketplace.
+Furthermore, these systems can help you cope with the increasing complexity and challenges of bringing new products to the fore in a competitive global marketplace.

-Research from PwC, published in 2019, suggests that these technologies have the potential to add $1.5 trillion to the global economy by 2030 – so prioritizing virtual and augmented reality now could prove particularly fruitful for manufacturing companies.
+According to research published by PwC in 2019, virtual and augmented reality technologies have the potential to add $1.5 trillion to the global economy by 2030.
+Therefore, prioritizing these technologies now could prove fruitful for manufacturing companies.